Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Global Think Trigger: ON (The one at the very start of the preset)

-GLM Think Trigger: Off (This is at the bottom of the CoT section).
+GLM Think Trigger: On (This is at the bottom of the CoT section).
 This is not necessary if you pick GLM "thinking" models on NanoGPT (It will send this for you).
 But otherwise you want it on for other providers.

 CoT Choice in Loom: CoT Zipbomb Mini or CoT Zipbomb (System) [Lumiverse if using ext]